spur19/Generating_Music_using_LSTMs/README.md

 # References

-This is a project I did as a part of my course on Sequence Models.
+I did this project as a part of my course on Sequence Models.
 The ideas used in this project came primarily from the computational music papers cited below :

 - Ji-Sung Kim, 2016, [deepjazz](https://github.com/jisungk/deepjazz)
 - Jon Gillick, Kevin Tang and Robert Keller, 2009.
 [Learning Jazz Grammars](http://ai.stanford.edu/~kdtang/papers/smc09-jazzgrammar.pdf)